RealityTommy/emerge_school_logos/README.md

-# School Logo Scraper
+# School Website Logo Scraper

 This Python program scrapes the MI School Data website to find school websites and download their logos.
 The program uses Selenium, BeautifulSoup, and requests to automate this process.
+It provides real-time statistics, including the number of successes and failures and the time taken for each operation.

 ## Project Structure